-Join us for the 90th National Cherry Festival Air Show, sponsored by Cherry Capital Airport, Northern Michigan Toyota Dealers, Sam's Club, Schmuckal Oil, AVFlight, Harbour Air, NMC Aviation, Charter Communications, and the U.S. Coast Guard on Saturday, July 2,3 and 4 for three exciting air shows!
+Join us for the 90th National Cherry Festival Air Show, sponsored by Cherry Capital Airport, Northern Michigan Toyota Dealers, Sam's Club, Schmuckal Oil, AVFlight, Harbour Air, NMC Aviation, Charter Spectrum, and the U.S. Coast Guard on Saturday, July 2, 3 and 4 for three exciting air shows!

 Watching from the shores of West Grand Traverse Bay?
 Listen live on WTCM AM 580 to hear air show commentators give minute to minute maneuvering.